 What is a Dosimetrist?

 A dosimetrist is a medical professional who measures radiation exposure from X-rays and other types of radiation used in the treatment and diagnosis of diseases such as mesothelioma.
-A medical dosimetrist uses CT, MRI, and PET scans to design treatment plans for patients who have been prescribed radiation by their oncologist.
+A specialized medical dosimetrist uses CT, MRI, and PET scans to design treatment plans for patients who have been prescribed radiation by their oncologist.
 At a mesothelioma treatment medical center, these specialists determine the amount of radiation applied to a patient’s tumor.

 Discover what role a dosimetrist plays in the cancer journey and if they are the right specialist needed for your mesothelioma treatment plan.